pipeforce/pipeforce.github.io/docs/tutorials/110_create-pdf-stamp.md

     1. We added the parameter `cleanupBody: false` to `drive.save`.
 This keeps the final PDF in the body for use of the next command.

-    2. We added `mail.send` as next command which will take the PDF from the body as attachment and send it via email to the given recipient.
-Note the `#{body}` expression in the attachment parameter which points to the body of the pipeline where the PDF resides temporarily.
+    2. We added `mail.send` as next command, which will take the PDF from the body as an attachment and send it via email to the given recipient.
+Note the `#{body}` expression in the attachment parameter, which points to the body of the pipeline where the PDF resides temporarily.

 3. Replace `you@domain.tld` by your real email address.

-4. Click `SAVE` and `RUN`.
+4. Click `SAVE` and then `RUN`.

-5. After a while you should receive an email with the stamped PDF as attachment.
+5. After a while, you should receive an email with the stamped PDF as an attachment.

 6. Done.